 If resources are limited and ‘quick wins’ are a priority, in the first instance targeting public sector organisations will have the greatest impact.
 Local Authorities, NHS Fleets, Ambulance Services, Housing Associations, Fire Authorities etc. are more likely to be ULEV ‘early adopters’ given their social ethos and corporate social responsibility policies on climate change and air quality issues.

 Initially the greatest area of concern was the limited mileage of EVs.
-Range anxiety is starting to be less of an issue now that vehicles are coming to the market which can do nearly 300 miles on one charge.
+Range anxiety is less of an issue now that the vast majority of EVs on the market have a range of 200 miles or more, with some achieving over 300 miles on one charge.
 This has given way to ‘charging’ and ‘experience’ anxiety with concerns about the lack of available, and working, chargepoints across the UK.
-This is debateable point with many chargepoint operators arguing that current supply broadly manages demand given that only circa 1% of vehicles on the road are EVs.
+This is a debatable point with many chargepoint operators arguing that current supply broadly manages demand given that only circa 1% of vehicles on the road are EVs.
 However, this perception is definitely a constraint amongst businesses considering switching to EVs.
+OZEVs EV strategy, published in March 2022 outlines the targets for numbers of EV chargepoints by 2030.
+We are seeing increasing numbers of rapid and ultra-rapid charging hubs being delivered, particularly on the strategic road network, which will help to manage this.

 Make sure you dedicate time in all of your programme to focus on charging, and giving businesses confidence in their local network, and make them aware of the grant schemes available.

-One of the issues the ULEV Experience project has encountered is a nervousness and apprehension amongst some drivers regarding driving an EV; a fear of the unknown based on never having driven an EV combined with negative perceptions based on EV myths.
+One of the issues the many potential new EV owners raise is a nervousness and apprehension regarding driving an EV; a fear of the unknown based on never having driven an EV combined with negative perceptions based on EV myths.
 A further issue can be that drivers who are unfamiliar with EVs initially tend not to drive them in the most energy efficient way.
 This can result in the vehicle’s mileage range quickly decreasing and generating range anxiety amongst the novice driver.

 Before embarking on any project you need to make sure that you have a rounded knowledge of ultra-low emission vehicles, and feel confident in being able to answer difficult questions from businesses.
 After all, knowledge builds confidence, which builds enthusiasm!
 We also fully appreciate that the requirement by Central Government for Local Authorities to produce air quality plans has often led to staff being re-deployed within Councils to work on this topic away from the normal expertise of their day job.